How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Because they come from a tropical climate, the right temperature for peace lilies is between 65 and 85 degrees Fahrenheit.

-For best results, avoid placing your peace lily in areas that receive cold drafts (like right next to a window during the winter months).
+For best results, avoid placing your plant in areas that receive cold drafts (like right next to a window during the winter months).

 Likewise, air conditioners in the summer months can dry out the plant and create an environment that is too cold for flowering.